abshinn/abshinn.github.io/_posts/2014-05-17-shell-is-awesome.markdown

 ### Count unique teams

+`tail +2 stats.csv` will output lines from row 2 to the end of `stats.csv`.
+In other words, `tail +2` outputs all lines except for the header. `cut -d,` will allow you to select fields from a comma delimited file and `-f4` tells cut to take the 4th column.
+Finally, `sort` the teams, perform `uniq` to remove similar adjacent lines, and use `wc -l` to count the lines.

 ```bash
 $ tail +2 stats.csv | cut -d, -f4 | sort | uniq | wc -l
     15